manojmaheshwarjg/snapinfra/README.md

 ## Overview

-RhinoBack is a full-stack application that leverages AI to generate backend code, database schemas, and infrastructure-as-code configurations.
+Snapinfra is a full-stack application that leverages AI to generate backend code, database schemas, and infrastructure-as-code configurations.
 The platform features:

 - AI-powered backend and schema generation using Groq
 - Real-time code generation with streaming responses